 So I tried chicken stock next.
-It definitely had more body, and more meaty flavory, but it was still missing a big corny punch.
+It definitely had more body, and more meaty flavory, but it was still missing that big corn punch I wanted.

 Then I remembered that in Modernist Cuisine at Home there is a recipe for toasted corn stock.

 The fun part about this recipe is that it uses all of the parts of the ear of corn that you’d normally discard.
 After you cut the kernels off of the cob, you’ll use them to make stock.
 This is a great way to use up food scraps that you might normally just toss out (if you aren’t composting, that is).
 Another example is how I use leftover parmesan rinds to make flavor parmesan stock for soup or risotto.

 It even uses the husks.
 You’ll toast them in the oven while getting everything else ready.
 If you don’t have a Pressure Cooker or Instant Pot, you could also cook the ingredients in a large stock pot for several hours.